hirobo/world-earthquake/README.md

 ```

 #### 3.2 Create a GCP Secret for kaggle.json content
-Make GCP Srcrete Manager (https://cloud.google.com/secret-manage) API avairable and create a secret for Kaggle API.
+Make GCP Secret Manager (https://cloud.google.com/secret-manage) API available and create a secret for Kaggle API.
-For examlpe, create a secret with name "kaggle-json" and save the content of the kaggle.json.
+For example, create a secret with name "kaggle-json" and save the content of the `kaggle.json`.

 #### 3.3 GCP Container registry
-Make GCP Container registry API enable, so that we can save our docker image there.
+Enable GCP Container Registry API so that we can save our Docker image there.

 #### 3.4 Configure environment variables
-Please create `.env` file from this example file `.env.example` and edit it.
+Please create a `.env` file from the example file `.env.example` and edit it.
 Then, export the variables:
 ```
 export $(grep -v '^#' .env | xargs)
 ```
 #### 3.5 Start prefect server
 Login to the Prefect cloud.
-(Assume that you already have a workspace.)
+(Assuming you already have a workspace.)
 ```
 prefect cloud login
 ```
 #### 3.6 Create Prefect blocks
-Create GCP credentials, GCP bucket, BigQuery Warehouse, GcpSecret blocks:
+Create GCP credentials, GCP bucket, BigQuery Warehouse, and GcpSecret blocks:
 ```
 python blocks/make_gcp_blocks.py
 ```